Symposium on Misinformation: Technology, Elections and Democracy

 The event was structured to have three presentations, followed by panel discussions on the issues raised in the presentation itself.

-The next presentation for the day was made by Mr. Marco Konopacki, Project Coordinator, Democracy and Technology, Institute for Technology & Society, Rio.
-Mr. Konopacki discussed a recent study undertaken by the Institute for Technology & Society on the impact that the use of Whatsapp had in the recent Brazilian elections.
+The next presentation for the day was made by Mr Marco Konopacki, Project Coordinator, Democracy and Technology, Institute for Technology & Society, Rio.
+Mr Konopacki discussed a recent study undertaken by the Institute for Technology & Society on the impact that the use of Whatsapp had in the recent Brazilian elections.
 He identified three main challenges associated with sharing of information via platforms such as Whatsapp – content encryption, lack of context, and limited user feedback.
-Mr. Konopacki emphasized on the need for increased awareness on how social media, and particularly Whatsapp groups are increasingly being used for proliferation of misinformation.
+Mr Konopacki emphasized the need for increased awareness on how social media, and particularly Whatsapp groups are increasingly being used for the proliferation of misinformation.

-The day closed with comments from Mr. S.K.
-Mendiratta, who worked as Legal Advisor to the Election Commission of India, for over 40 years, in conversation with Mr. Raman Jit Singh Chima, Policy Director, Access Now.
-Mr. Mendiratta spoke about India’s legal regime with respect to elections, technology, and access, particularly focusing on effective measures to regulate collection of data by political parties, noting the limited means available under the law to address many of the issues that were discussed through the day.
+The day closed with comments from Mr S.K.
+Mendiratta, who worked as Legal Advisor to the Election Commission of India, for over 40 years, in conversation with Mr Raman Jit Singh Chima, Policy Director, Access Now.
+Mr Mendiratta spoke about India’s legal regime with respect to elections, technology, and access, particularly focusing on effective measures to regulate the collection of data by political parties, noting the limited means available under the law to address many of the issues that were discussed through the day.

 23 Nov 2018